It affects your confidence levels and happiness

-The child who is asked: ‘Do you want an ice cream?’ will beam and enthusiastically say yes.
+Try to ask a child : ‘Do you want an ice cream?’
+He will beam and enthusiastically say yes.
 It speaks its own mind.

-The mum who is asked about organizing an evening out will go through the options and decide to book a certain venue before communicating it to the group.
+Try to ask a mum about organizing an evening out.
+She will go through the options and decide to book a certain venue before communicating it to the group.
 Knowing this venue would work, she is confident that she has made a good decision.
 And she’ll think ‘I can’t please everyone, but this should be okay’.

 If you live from an internal frame of reference you are confident about your decisions.
 You will accept you can’t please everyone, but you will be pretty relaxed about it.
 Any negative feedback won’t be taken personally.
 You will just shrug your shoulders and get on with it.